Better Together

 Christian Gower

-Auckland Branch Chair
+Auckland Chair

 Sally hails from the small town of Roxburgh in Central Otago.
 She attended the then NZ Film and Television School in Wellington.
 Now, with 18 years’ experience in the industry, the majority of which being in Wellington, it is well and truly home.
 She works as a Production Coordinator and has recently been making forays into Production Managing small projects.
 Her goals for the industry are ending stereotypes, especially those in historically gendered departments, achieving a more sustainable, industry wide work/life balance and making Health and Safety priority one on any job, including mental health.
 She firmly believes that the practice of Crew, Cast and Film Companies essentially subsidising projects because the funding doesn’t match the actual cost, needs to end.
 With the recent passing of the Screen Workers Bill and the planned implementation of a standard crew contract, she looks forward to a more sustainable industry.